Tausty/Snowman-Project/README.md

 every time you get a letter right by guessing, plus 1 point per letter.
 If you complete a word, you get points based on the diffuclty of the phrase, and the player receives a snowball

 ### How to Lose Points:
-every time you get a letter wrong, minus one point, also add a part on the snowman. (he has 7 parts) if the snowman is completed lose half your points, and restart the word and snowman.
+every time you get a letter wrong, minus one point, also add a part on the snowman. (it has 7 parts) if the snowman is completed lose half your points, and restart the word and snowman.

 ### Difficulty scaling
 There are 3 seperat types of phrases to guess: easy, medium, and hard.
 The player will first guess 2 easy phrases, then 2 medium, then it will loop hard ones untill the timer runs out.